Super Dimension Fortress Macross

-Super Dimension Fortress Macross (超時空要塞マクロス, Chōjikū Yōsai Makurosu) is a Japanese science fiction anime television series.
+Super Dimension Fortress Macross (超時空要塞マクロス, Chōjikū Yōsai Makurosu) is a Japanese science fiction anime television series produced by Tatsunoko Production.
 It is the first part of the Super Dimension trilogy and the Macross franchise.
 The series aired in Japan from October 1982 to June 1983.
-According to co-creator Shoji Kawamori, it depicts "a love triangle against the backdrop of great battles" during the first human-alien war.
+According to Shōji Kawamori, it depicts "a love triangle against the backdrop of great battles" during the first human-alien war.

 Macross features mechanical designs by Kazutaka Miyatake and Shoji Kawamori (both of Studio Nue) and character designs by Haruhiko Mikimoto of Artland.
 Macross also created one of the first anime idols Lynn Minmay, turning her voice actress Mari Iijima into an instant celebrity, and launching her musical career.
 Most of its animation (with edited content, story changes and revised dialogue) was adapted in the United States for the first saga of Robotech.